-I was only 15 when I watched Claire Danes and Kate Beckinsale suffer one of the biggest nightmares that can befall a traveler: getting thrown into a foreign jail for a crime they didn’t commit.
+I was only 15 when I watched Claire Danes and Kate Beckinsale in Brokedown Palace suffer one of the biggest nightmares that can befall a traveler: getting thrown into a foreign jail for a crime they didn’t commit.

 This should be obvious but please: tell someone where you are going.

-Doesn’t matter if he’s a hunky Australian or not, if he hits on you and your best friend, dump him.
+In Brokedown Palace, Claire + Kate meet a hunky Australian who seems too good to be true.
+In reality: a dog is a DOG.
+If he hits on you and your best friend, dump him.
 Even in a foreign country: a player is a player.

-- While waiting in line to board a flight to Hong Kong, their carry-on bags are seized and searched by angry customs officials.
-Unbeknownst to the girls, or so they say, one of the bags is stuffed with an insane amount of heroin.
+In Brokedown Palace, while boarding a flight to Hong Kong their carry-on bags are seized and searched by angry customs officials.
+Unbeknownst to the girls, one of the bags is stuffed with an insane amount of heroin.
 Uh-oh.

 It’s easy to become accustomed to a country’s lax drug laws when traveling, but think twice before attempting to bring a stash of narcotics back home as a “souvenir.”